 - Foundation and basement (what’s exposed)

-- Exterior (e.g., siding, paint, outdoor light fixtures)
+- Exterior (for example, siding, paint, outdoor light fixtures)

 On the other hand, a basic home inspection doesn’t routinely include a thorough evaluation of: